Struggling to get interviews?

 - French (beginner)

-Putting your personal projects or freelance work on your resume is a great way to portray your nontraditional work experience.
+Put personal projects or freelance work on your resume to showcase any nontraditional work experience you have.

 Consider making a dedicated section for projects if you have both traditional and freelance work experience.